Voice Commands for AI Coding

 Example: "I'm working on a Next.js app with a PostgreSQL backend.
 The user profile page loads slowly because it makes 6 separate API calls on mount.
 Can you refactor the data fetching into a single server-side function that runs all queries in parallel and returns a combined response?"

-That takes 20 seconds to speak but contains framework, database, specific problem, root cause, and desired solution - all context that produces a much better AI response.
+That takes 20 seconds to speak but contains framework, database, specific problem, root cause, and desired solution.

 The Iterative Refinement Pattern